shibayan/appservice-acmebot/README.md

 [![Release](https://img.shields.io/github/release/shibayan/appservice-acmebot.svg)](https://github.com/shibayan/appservice-acmebot/releases/latest)
 [![License](https://img.shields.io/github/license/shibayan/appservice-acmebot.svg)](https://github.com/shibayan/appservice-acmebot/blob/master/LICENSE)

-This is an application that automates the issuance and renewal of Let's Encrypt certificates for the Azure App Service.
+This is an application that automates the issuance and renewal of ACME SSL/TLS certificates for the Azure App Service.
 We have started to solve the following issues

 - Support for multiple App Services
 - Easy to deploy and configure